 I then let the layer thaw for 30 minutes (this can vary depending on the size of your cake layers).
 At this point they’re still chilled, but also slightly firm.
 This is when I level my cake layers using a serrated knife.

-If you try to level the cake before it has thaw, it will be extremely difficult to cut through, making it more likely that the layers break.
+If you try to level the cake before it has thawed, it will be extremely difficult to cut through, making it more likely that the layers break.

 The Benefits of Frosting Chilled Cake Layers